 The consistent nature of bedtimes during early childhood is related to cognitive performance.
 Given the importance of early child development, there may be knock on effects for health throughout life.

-Sleep and Motor Performance
+Sleep Helps Children with Motor Performance

 We know that sleep is important for helping the brain commit new information to memory, but new research by Allen (2012) shows that sleep can also enhance the learning of motor skills, like playing the piano.
 In this study, it was found that musicians practicing a new song improved in speed and accuracy after a night’s sleep.